wpcodefactory/file-renaming-on-upload/readme.txt

 }, 20 );`

 = How can i contribute with code development? =
-Head over to the [File Renaming on Upload plugin GitHub Repository](https://github.com/pablo-sg-pacheco/file-renaming-on-upload) to find out how you can pitch in.
+Head over to the [File Renaming on Upload plugin GitHub Repository](https://github.com/pablo-sg-pacheco/file-renaming-on-upload) to find out how you can pitch in

 == Installation ==